-Section 11.2.
-Review by Board of Finance and Revenue.-Within ninety days after the date of official receipt by the claimant of notice mailed by the department of its decision on any petition for redetermination filed with it, the claimant who is adversely affected by such decision may by petition request the Board of Finance and Revenue to review such action.
+Review by Board of Finance and Revenue.-Within Section 11.2. ninety days after the date of official receipt by the claimant of notice mailed by the department of its decision on any petition for redetermination filed with it, the claimant who is adversely affected by such decision may by petition request the Board of Finance and Revenue to review such action.
 The failure of the department to officially notify the claimant of a decision within the six-months period provided for by section 11.1 shall act as a denial of such petition, and a petition for review may be filed with the Board of Finance and Revenue within one hundred twenty days after written notice is officially received by the claimant that the department has failed to dispose of the petition within the six-months period prescribed by section 11.1.
 Every petition for redetermination filed hereunder shall state the reasons upon which the claimant relies, or shall incorporate by reference the petition for redetermination in which such reasons shall have been stated.
 The petition shall be supported by affidavit that the facts set forth therein are correct and true.
 The Board of Finance and Revenue shall act in disposition of such petitions filed with it within six months after they have been received, and in the event of failure of said board to dispose of any such petition within six months, the action taken by the department upon the petition for redetermination shall be deemed sustained.
 The Board of Finance and Revenue may sustain the action taken by the department on the petition for redetermination or it may take such other action as it shall deem is necessary and consistent with provisions of this act.
 Notice of the action of the Board of Finance and Revenue shall be given by mail to the department and to the claimant.

 Section 11.3.
-Appeal to the Commonwealth Court.-Any claimant, aggrieved by the decision of the Board of Finance and Revenue may, within thirty days, after receipt by claimant of official board notice appeal to the Commonwealth Court from the decision of the Board of Finance and Revenue, in the manner now or hereafter provided by law for appeals from decisions of said board in tax cases.
+Appeal.-Any claimant, aggrieved by the decision of the Board of Finance and Revenue may appeal from the decision of the Board of Finance and Revenue, in the manner now or hereafter provided by law for appeals from decisions of said board in tax cases.